 - International Signage: Raising and waving both arms, crossing them overhead, marks an unequivocal S.O.S.
 Maintain transmission until obtaining visual response from the beach.

-- Active Gear Discard: Facing collapsed traction systems caught in a continuous loop, eject the quick release mechanism without hesitation.
-The material value of gear never outweighs vital compromise.
+- Release your gear: Facing collapsed traction systems caught in a continuous loop, release the quick release system without hesitation.
+The material value of gear never outweighs your safety.

-- External Interventions: Only undertake a rescue if you hold supremacy over the conditions.
-Alerting maritime professionals is systematically more effective than adding a second endangered body to the matrix.
+- External Rescue Attempts: Only attempt a rescue if you are clearly capable of handling the conditions.
+Alerting maritime rescue services is always more effective than putting a second person at risk.

 Before launching, locate available motorized rescue stations within the local coast guard network.